Designing Incident Reporting Systems for Harms from General-Purpose AI: Design Considerations for AI Incident Reporting Systems

 \subsubsection{Distinguishing AI Safety, Security, and Rights Incidents}

-Operators of AI incident reporting systems may benefit from recognizing that safety, security, and rights incidents (defined in Appendix \ref{sec:Appendix_Framework_Definitions}) may have different risk profiles and require different treatments or responses.
+Operators of AI incident reporting systems may benefit from recognizing one possible categorization of incidents in terms of safety, security, and rights (defined in Appendix \ref{sec:Appendix_Framework_Definitions}); incidents in different categories may have different risk profiles and require different responses.
+Notably, safety and security are traditionally distinct fields.
 However, security, rights, and safety incidents also occur conjointly (e.g., a model jailbreak that results in property damage), and a single incident may involve harms of multiple types (e.g., a discriminatory output resulting in physical harm).
 Distinctions may thus be blurred in practice \cite{johnston_adversarial_2004, derock_convergence_2010}, and additional research is needed to understand the confluence between security, rights, and safety incidents, as well as how incident responses may differ between security, rights, and safety incidents.
 Reporting distinct types of incidents, for instance, could be done through separate systems, or reporting could occur within one reporting system that routes and responds to different incident types accordingly.

 The literature draws sharp lines between safety, security, and rights incidents.
 Historically, incident reporting systems were first established for safety reporting and only later adapted into reporting systems for security incidents \cite{johnson_architectures_2015, johnson_failure_2003, johnson_tools_2014}; safety and security are traditionally considered distinct fields \cite{piggin_safety_2015, jore_conceptual_2019, qi_ai_2024}.
 Although there is recognition that software security and safety incidents can be intertwined \cite{piggin_safety_2015}, security incidents have generally been managed by different regulatory actors or even reported through distinct systems \cite{connell_cross-industry_2004}.